hiddengearz/Chrome-Plugin-Scanner/README.md

-# Chrome Plugin canner
+# Chrome Plugin Scanner
-This script will scan the provided windows PC's with the current users credentials for chrome plugins.
-A CSV is then generated listing each plugin, the user who installed it and it's location.
+The Chrome Plugin Scanner is a multi-threaded python script that will connect to any computer provided (assuming the account executing the script has permissions) and will find all installed chrome plugins and save them in a CSV containing the plugin name, who installed it and it's location.

+Tested with windows 2003 and newer

 # Requirments

-Python 3.5+
+* Python 3.5+
+* Run the script with an account that has read permissions to all user folders on the desired systems

 # Useage